alexdlaird/pyngrok/docs/integrations.rst

     HOST="1.tcp.ngrok.io" PORT=12345 python client.py

 And that's it!
-Data was sent and received from a socket via our :code:`ngrok` tunnel.
+Data was sent and received from a socket via our ``ngrok`` tunnel.